Quasi-F-splittings in birational geometry II: Application to extension theorem for differential forms

 \begin{remark} Let $i \in \Z_{\geq 0}$. \begin{enumerate} \item If $(X,D)$ is a log canonical pair over $\mathbb{C}$, then $(X,D)$ satisfies the logarithmic extension theorem for $i$-forms (\cite[Theorem 1.5]{GKKP}). \item If $(X,D)$ is a two-dimensional log canonical pair over a perfect field of characteristic $p>5$, then $X$ satisfies the logarithmic extension theorem for $i$-forms (\cite[Theorem 1.2]{graf21}). \end{enumerate} \end{remark}

 \begin{definition} Let $X$ be a normal variety over a perfect field of characteristic $p>0$ and let $D$ be a reduced divisor on $X$.
-Let $j\colon U\to X$ be the inclusion from the log smooth locus $U$ of $(X,D)$.
-For $D_U :=D|_U$, set
+Let $j\colon U\to X$ be the inclusion of the log smooth locus $U$ of $(X,D)$.
+For $D_U \coloneqq D|_U$, set

 We define \textit{the $i$-th reflexive Cartier operator} by

 \end{definition}

 We have the following criterion for the logarithmic extension theorem in positive characteristic.